parthivrmenon/aws_saa/09a_rds.md

 De-activate Automation Mode to perform customization, advised to take DB snapshots before

-## RDS Backups
+## RDS - Backup
-Automated backups:
+**Automated backups**:
-- daily full backup during the backup window
-- transaction logs are backed-up every 5 minutes; (ie: most recent backup would be 5 minutes ago)
+A daily full backup is taken during the backup window.Transaction logs are backed-up every 5 minutes.(RPO: 5 minutes)
-- 1-35 days of retention; (set 0 to disable automated backups)
+- `Backup Retention Period`: 1-35 days; set 0 to disable.
+- `Backup window`: UTC time range for backup.
+Set No Preference to disable

-Manual DB snaphosts:
+**Manual DB snapshots**:
+You can opt for manual DB snapshots if:
-- retain backups as long as user wants
+- you want to retain backups for longer periods.
-- can be used for infrequently used RDS (restore from snapshot rather than turning it off as you would still need to pay for storage even for a stoppped RDS instance)
+- for infrequently used RDS (restore from snapshot rather than turning it off as you would still need to pay for storage even for a stopped RDS instance)

 # RDS - Database Authentication